-Why a Reduction Loop Tells the Story: SPMD vs Per-Op SIMD Intrinsics
+What a Reduction Loop Reveals About SPMD vs Per-Op Intrinsics

 By Cedric Bail

-We have a small surprise from our SPMD proof of concept.
 On three identical AVX2 reductions over []int32 – sum, min, contains – our SPMD-compiled code is 1.8x to 2.6x faster than the same algorithms written against samber/lo/exp/simd, the experimental Go library built on Go’s new simd intrinsics package.
 Both run AVX2 8-wide.
 Both issue roughly the same number of vector ops in the body.
 The runtime gap is not about ISA choice.
-It is about what each compiler can see when it codegens the loop, and that turns out to be a structural property of how the intrinsic API is shaped – not a missed optimization in go.
+It is about what each compiler can see when it codegens the loop, and that turns out to be a structural property of how the intrinsic API is shaped.

 This post walks through the disassembly for two of the three kernels and explains where the cycles go.
-The takeaway is not “intrinsics are slow.”
-It is narrower and more interesting: per-operation SIMD intrinsics that return a vector through the ABI return register cannot keep a loop-carried accumulator live across a call boundary.
-And there are a few other places where owning the whole loop gives the compiler optimizations the intrinsic user cannot reach from the library side.
+The takeaway: per-operation SIMD intrinsics that return a vector through the ABI return register cannot keep a loop-carried accumulator live across a call boundary.
+And there are a few other places where owning the whole loop gives the compiler optimizations the intrinsic user cannot reach from the library side without cumbersome code structure.

 The setup